Ordina-JTech/fordintysa-ci/README.md

 ## Preparation

-Students visiting Ordina at 20st Feb 2017 will receive an USB memory stick containing a VirtualBox image.
+Students visiting Ordina at 21st or 23rd Feb 2018 will receive an USB memory stick containing a VirtualBox image.
 Instructions on how to spin that up will be shipped in a PDF on that stick.

 However, if you're reading this page on GitHub, you'll have to do some installation yourself.